+Figure 9-1023b – More & N Timestamp Measurement Reports field (#1510)

+The More subfield is used to indicate that the ISTA has more time stamps ready to report but where not able to fit them in its allocated resources. (#1510)

-The N Timestamp Measurement Reports field is an unsigned integer indicating the number of Timestamp Measurement Reports.
-The value 0 of the N Timestamp Measurement Reports field is reserved. (#1378)
+The N Timestamp Measurement Reports subfield is an unsigned integer indicating the number of Timestamp Measurement Reports.
+The value 0 of the N Timestamp Measurement Reports field is reserved. (#1378, #1510)

 References: